Vipera aspis zinnikeri

 Vipera aspis zinnikeri is a venomous viper subspecies endemic to the Pyrenees region of Spain and France.

 Etymology

-It was named after "W. Zinniker", a Swiss herpetologist.
+It was named after "Walter Zinniker", a Swiss herpetologist.

 Description

 Vipera aspis zinnikeri is relatively small in size, with a maximum total length (body + tail) of 65 cm.
 Also, the head is long and narrow compared to other subspecies of this species.
 The total number of ventrals plus subcaudals is 175-187 in males and 170-183 in females.

 The color pattern is much like that of Vipera berus.
 The dorsal pattern is fused into a broad, wavy or zigzag dark stripe that contains a straight-edged, pale stripe about three scales wide.
 This pattern stands out clearly against the ground color, which is particularly light along the edges of the dorsal pattern.
 Series of dark vertical bars or extended ovals run along the flanks, opposing the indentations of the dorsal pattern.

 The aforementioned middorsal stripe may be pale beige or grey.
 The ground color of some specimens may approach clear orange.